ryanzec/angular-koajs-seed/README.md

 There are also a few of custom grunt commands included in this:

-* High Level Commands:
-  * build-production - Runs all required command required for building a production version of the application (building index HTML file, rewriting assets, runs unit tests, etc...)
-  * build-ui-testing -  Runs all required command required for building a UI unit testing version of the application (building index HTML file, rewriting assets, compile SASS code, etc...)
-* Low Level Commands:
-  * build - Builds production/UI unit testing versions of the index HTML file
+* combine-assets - Combines configured assets together (currently only work for javascript)
 * rewrite-assets - Go through the code and rewrite assets to include timestamps in the URIs to prevent caching issues

 ## License ##